Back to top

 “We advocate for elder abuse prevention, and assist families to discuss together family members’ end of life issues, estate planning, work through the challenges of sibling rivalry, and how families may cope with various life stages,” Alison explains.

-She has identified four key relationships as we get older – families, intimate relationships, friends and carers.
-Alison also discusses the issues of loneliness and isolation that can occur if we don’t enjoy good relationships.
+She identified four key relationships as we get older – families, intimate relationships, friends and carers.
+Alison also discussed the issues of loneliness and isolation that can occur if we don’t enjoy good relationships.

 (left to right) Val Metherell, Arleen Tregenza, Marrie Handley and Sandy Butow (front) spoke to The Good Life about friendship.